Into the Blue - Resolving past Arctic greenhouse climate

 The Arctic Challenge

 This “Arctic Challenge” of global significance can only be addressed by investigating processes, consequences, and impact of past “greenhouse” (warmer than present) states.
-The timeliness of i2B is tied into retrieval of revolutionary, new Arctic geological archives of past warmth and key breakthroughs in climate model performance that will be integrated in a concerted framework beyond state-of-the-art.
+The timeliness of i2B is tied into the retrieval of revolutionary, new Arctic geological archives of past warmth and key breakthroughs in climate model performance that will be integrated into a concerted framework beyond state-of-the-art.

 Objectives of i2B

-2. Understanding Dynamics: This understanding will enable quantitative assessment of the impact of Arctic change on ocean biosphere, climate extremes, and society (O3) that will underpin future cryosphere-inclusive IPCC assessments.
+2. Understanding Dynamics: This understanding will enable quantitative assessment of the impact of Arctic change on ocean biosphere, climate extremes, and society (O3).

 Financiële details & Tijdlijn